MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-IV-Federal-Maritime-Commission/subchapter-A-General-Administrative-Provisions/part-502-Rules-Practice-Procedure/subpart-E-Private-Complaints-Commission-Investigations/section-502.63.md

 ##### § 502.63 Commission enforcement action. #####

-Link to an amendment published at 88 FR 23363, Apr.
-17, 2023.

 (a) The Commission may issue an Order of Investigation and Hearing commencing an adjudicatory investigation against one or more respondents alleging one or more violations of the statutes that it administers.
+Prior to recommending the issuance of an Order of Investigation and Hearing, BEIC will provide a respondent with notice of BEIC's intent and provide the respondent with the opportunity to make a written submission within 15 days for consideration by the Commission.

 (b) *Contents of Order of Investigation and Hearing.* The Order of Investigation and Hearing must contain the following: